-Proposals must be formatted to print on eight and one-half by eleven (8 $\frac{1}{2}$ x 11) inch paper size with individual sections clearly identified.
+Proposals must be formatted to print on eight and one-half by eleven (8 $\frac{1}{2} \times 11$) inch paper size with individual sections clearly identified.
 The Letter of Submittal, excluding the signed Certifications and Assurances and Contractor Intake Form, shall be a maximum of one (1) page.

-The four (4) major sections of the proposal are to be submitted in the order noted below:
+Sections of the proposal are to be submitted in the order noted below:

-- 1. Letter of Submittal including signed certifications, as applicable
+- 1. Letter of Submittal

-- 2. Management Proposal
+- 2. Certifications and Assurances

-- 3. Resume
+- 3. Contractor Intake Form

+- 4. Management Proposal